NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 - Each answer should be complete, well-articulated, and within the specified word count limits (if added) for each question.
 - Please make sure **all** external sources are properly cited.
 - You must **use your own words**.
-You'll need to include your full chat transcripts if you use generative AI in any capacity.
+Please include your full chat transcripts if you use generative AI in any way.
 - Generative AI hallucinates, is not an authoritative source

 ### Make all the required modifications to the code

-- Please follow the instructions in this document to make the necessary changes to the code.
+- Please follow the instructions in this document to make the changes needed to the code.

 - When requested to upload evidence, upload all screenshots to `screenshots/` and embed them in this document.
 For example: